JaehoonSong12/columbia_academy/src/README.md

 ---

-# HW01:
+# HW01: Python Data-type and Functions for Input and Output Abstraction
-To get started with your homework assignments, follow the steps below.
+All the steps for doing the HW is availble in `./hw01.py` file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>